Working with Friends of the Children has been one of the most fulfilling projects we have been able to work on so far.

 We are elated they welcomed the project.

-At this point it was too late to get portraits for the student’s year books, but, for us, the primary goal of this photo project was to benefit the students and to give them and their families portraits to look back on when reflecting on the accomplishment of graduating high school.
-We believe photos are powerful and transformational, the impact of being able to capture and revere the handwork of these students was our primary purpose in this project.
+At this point it was too late to get portraits for the student’s year books, but, for us, the primary goal of this photo project was to give students and their families portraits to look back on when reflecting on the accomplishment of graduating high school.
+We believe photos are powerful and transformational, the impact of being able to capture and revere the hard work of these students was our primary purpose.

-Meeting the students was a humbling experience, hearing about their backgrounds, their hurdles, and, most importantly, their successes despite of them is truly inspirational.
+Meeting the students was a humbling experience, hearing about their backgrounds, their hurdles, and, most importantly, their successes was truly inspirational.

-We realized this story needed to be shared, for the students, for Friends of the Children, and for the community of Portland, who's support has helped Friends of the Children thrive for almost 25 years.
+We realized this story needed to be shared, for the students, for Friends of the Children, and for the community of Portland who's support has helped Friends of the Children thrive for almost 25 years.
 Public relations, and media relations in particular, is no simple task.
 For many organizations, sharing their stories through the press can be too difficult or time consuming.
-Unlike many aspects of marketing, in media relations there generally are not firm commitments and it can be disheartening to invest so much time working on building connections when the results are unknown.
-Establishing interest in sea of news requires patience and a great deal of networking.
+Unlike many aspects of marketing, in media relations there are not often firm commitments and it can be disheartening to invest so much time working on building connections when the results are unknown.
+Establishing interest in a sea of news requires patience and a great deal of thought and networking to meet the right people.
 So Blackline Collective decided we would take responsibility for sharing this story on Friends of the Children’s behalf.

-Here is where you can get involved, with either in the next steps for these graduating students post high school or with the next generation of students to come.
+Here is where you can get involved.
 You can follow this link to visit the Friends of the Children donation page.
 If you notate your donation for the scholarship board, your donation will go to post-secondary education for the graduating students.
+This money can help them with traditional college expenses or help them get other training or certifications for their careers.
+If you do not notate where your funds go they will help Friends of the Children support the next generation of great leaders through their K-12 friends program.